abdullahalzubaer/Feature-Engineering/README.md

 Action -> We can combine the top features with the other feature that we found through interaction to create new features.

-Part 3: Creating new features
+Part 3: Creating new features: Mathematical Approach
 ---

 Approach 1: